MartinJohannesNilsen/InitDocs/src/template/pages/index.md

 ##### Building

 If you want to build the project into static files, you can utilize the service `docs-build`.
-Before running the command, you should ensure that your working directory is set to the parent of your docs folder, where the `docker-compose.yaml` also exists.
+Before running the command, you should ensure that your working directory is set to the documentation project being where you find `docker-compose.yaml`, `mkdocs.yml` and the `pages` folder.
 To verify, print `ls` in your terminal and these should be among the listed items.
 To build, we can use the docker service by running the following command:

 ```
 docker compose up docs-build